 Drying Garlic in the Oven:

 If you want to use the oven, peel and chop your garlic cloves.
 I would avoid using a food processor, as it may make more of a sticky paste.
 Next, spread them in a thin layer on a baking pan covered with parchment paper.
 Bake at 140°F until it is completely crunchy dry, stirring and re-spreading the garlic bits every 30 minutes as you go.
-We have never done this, but read that this method takes a few hours.
+We have never done this, but read that this method takes several hours hours.

 4) Check Doneness